-Several types of research in this regard have proven the fact that the happiness of lottery winners is not long lasting and their life does change but for the worst.
+Several types of research in this regard have proven the fact that the happiness of lottery winners is not long-lasting and their life does change but for the worst.

-Research shows that these people start buying things, which they do not need and start spending money without second thought, as a result of which they end up in debt.
+Research shows that these people start buying things, which they do not need and start spending money without a second thought, as a result of which they end up in debt.

-On the other hand, when they win the lottery, their friends and family start bugging them asking for money, and when they don’t comply to their demands they face an anti-social response from others thus, for such people money really does not buy happiness.
+On the other hand, when they win the lottery, their friends and family start bugging them asking for money, and when they don’t comply with their demands they face an anti-social response from others thus, for such people money really does not buy happiness.

 From the example of lottery winners, it can be deduced that money does not buy happiness.